ck9sky/ai9sky/README.md

 with APIs from other sites (such as Google or Facebook).

-In the future I made add one or more apps to experiment with *clones* of 3rd party AI models&mdash;3rd party models would reside in *this* website/project (instead of being accessed via API of a *different* website).
+In the future I made add one or more apps to experiment with *clones* of 3rd party AI models&mdash;3rd party models that would reside in *this* website/project (instead of being accessed via API of a *different* website).
 Downloading 3rd party AI models is probably much more sophisticated way of using AI and may require special knowledge or training I do not currently have.
+But you would never lose access to your 3rd party model as long as you own the original "clone" (and maybe paid money for it).

 ## Use Markdown syntax for this document (README.md):